Invincible004/Gene_name_change_script/README.md

 cat("Gene symbols replaced with Entrez IDs and output written to", output_file, "\n") }

-# To run the script from the command line
+# To run the script from the command line put the comand:
+./convert_gmt_to_entrez.R Homo_sapiens.gene_info.gz h.all.v2023.1.Hs.symbols.gmt